-If you go to several website design companies, you’ll likely get a range of different prices.
-You may be tempted to pick the cheapest option immediately but this could easily end up blowing in your face.
+If you go to several ecommerce design companies, you will get a range of different prices.
+You may be tempted to pick the cheapest option immediately but this could easily end up having undesirable results.

-Remember that this will be the beginning of a long term partnership so you better make sure that you commit to terms that you will be happy with.
+Remember that this will be the beginning of a long term partnership so you better make sure that you commit to terms and an ecommerce design agency that you will be happy with.

 There are so many little things that can affect the cost of an ecommerce website.
-If you need more advice or have any questions, we are always ready to help whether you are interested in starting a brand new ecommerce website or redesigning your existing site.
-Visit our contact page to get in touch.
+If you would like a quote, advice or have any questions, we are ready to help.